heroku/cli/packages/heroku-pipelines/README.md

 index.js
 --------

-This is the entry point of the application where the plugin will find the plugin's code.
+This is the entry point of the application where the CLI will find the plugin's code.
 It exposes a list of topics and commands the plugin provides.

 We specified this to be the entry point in `package.json` under the `main` attribute.
 (Although `index.js` is the default anyways)